Rupeshkumar2/WeatherMonitoringApp/README.md

-Here's the README with enhanced formatting for GitHub:

----

 # Real-Time Weather Monitoring System

 This real-time data processing application monitors weather conditions in major Indian metro cities and provides summarized insights using rollups and aggregates.
 Built using **Python** and **SQLite3**, this system retrieves data from the **OpenWeatherMap API**, processes it to generate daily summaries, and triggers alerts based on configurable thresholds.
 The application also includes visualizations to display historical weather trends and alerts.